nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 3.
 The `storeNotes` public method will then store the note item input by users into the notes list.

 ### List class:
-The `List` class takes in inputs from users and list either all the notes stored in notes list or specific notes based on the index that users have input to BadMaths.
+The `List` class takes in inputs from users and list either all the notes stored in notes list or a specific note based on the index that users have input to BadMaths.
 It consists of a few public boolean method that detects invalid `todo` input entered by users, detects if `todo` provided is not an integer, and detects if `todo` provided is an invalid index.
 It also consists of a public method that list notes stored in notes list.

 Step 1.
-The `List` class takes in two variables `notes` and `todo`, and constructs a new `List` instance using the two variables.
+The `List` class takes in two variables `notes` and `toDo`, and constructs a new `List` instance using the two variables.

 Step 2.
 The `isInvalidTodo`, `isInvalidIndex` and `isAnInt` boolean method will check for the validity of the `todo` string input.

 Step 3.
-The `listNotes` public method will then list either all the notes stored in notes list or specific notes based on the index that users have input to BadMaths.
+The `listNotes` public method will then list either all the notes stored in notes list or a specific note based on the index that users have input to BadMaths.

 ### Delete class:
-The `Delete` class takes in inputs from users and deletes the respective specific notes in the notes list based on the index that users have input to BadMaths.
+The `Delete` class takes in inputs from users and deletes a specific note in the notes list based on the index that users have input to BadMaths.
 It consists of two static boolean methods that detects whether `todo` provided by users is not an integer, and detects whether `todo` provided is an invalid index.
 It also consists of a public method that deletes notes stored in notes list.

 Step 1.
-The `Delete` class takes in two variables `notes` and `todo`, and constructs a new `Delete` instance using the two variables.
+The `Delete` class takes in two variables `notes` and `toDo`, and constructs a new `Delete` instance using the two variables.

 Step 2.
-The `isInvalidIndex` and `isAnInt` static boolean methods will check for the validity of the `todo` string input.
+The `isInvalidIndex` and `isAnInt` static boolean methods will check for the validity of the `todo` string input by users.

 Step 3.
 The `deleteNotes` public method will then delete the respective specific notes in the notes list based on the index that users have input to BadMaths.